The Role of Electoral Saliency in Expat Voter Mobilisation

 Introduction

-this area rich in both theoretical and empirical studies which seek to explain why individuals choose to vote in elections.
+Voter turnout has generated a vast level of scholarly interest, with literature in this area rich in both theoretical and empirical studies which seek to explain why individuals choose to vote in elections.
 However, very few efforts have been made to distinguish potential differences in the mobilisation of expat and domestic voter groups.
 This study seeks to address this gap by examining the turnout patterns of both voter groups in response to changing electoral saliency.
 The study uses data from the official electoral databases of governments in Poland, France, and the Czech Republic to compare the patterns of electoral turnout for expat and domestic voters in these countries.
 Focusing on presidential and parliamentary elections, held between 2005 and 2022, the study evaluates the effects of electoral saliency on both voter groups based on these findings.
 The study finds some evidence to suggest that changing electoral saliency has a greater effect on expat voter turnout than on domestic voter turnout, although this effect varies significantly across the three countries considered.
 Through its findings, the study demonstrates the potential for a wide variety of further research into expat voter behaviours and makes a case for their future inclusion in voter turnout literature.

-Literature review
+Literature Review

-Electoral saliency
+Electoral Saliency

 There exists a wide variety of traditions in explaining mobilisation and voting patterns in the literature.
-Different voter models emphasise socioeconomic, insti- tutional and, more recently, psychological factors, in determining voter turnout, with a vast number of both theoretical and empirical studies existing in this area (Blais, 2006; Blais and St-Vincent, 2010; Stockemer, 2016).
+Different voter models emphasise socioeconomic, institutional, and more recently, psychological factors, in determining voter turnout, with a vast number of both theoretical and empirical studies existing in this area (Blais, 2006; Blais and St-Vincent, 2010; Stockemer, 2016).
 This study assumes the rational voter model in explaining electoral turnout due to its compatibility with the expectation that increased electoral saliency will result in greater voter mobilisation, as will be explained in this section.

 Rational voter theories assert that individuals make the decision to vote or not to vote in an election based on a reasoned cost-benefit analysis.
 An individual is thereby more likely to vote when the costs of voting are low, and the expected benefits of voting are high (Aldrich, 1993; Cox, 1997; Downs, 1957).
 While a discussion of voting costs will prove significant for our final analysis, the study focuses primarily on the impact of voting benefits on electoral turnout, with electoral saliency increasing the perceived benefits of voting for the individual.